Real-Serious-Games/RSG-Portal/README.md

 This doesn't protect against man-in-the-middle attacks or provide a particularly cryptographically secure method of verifying the files though, as RSG Portal currently does not support SSL or the ability to embed a private key to verify against in the Portal app.

+## Error codes
+Some errors in the client will show an error message with a numerical error code.
+These codes do not correspond to HTTP status codes, but instead follow a scheme detailed in full in the `Error codes.txt` file.

+Error codes pertain to different areas depending on their range:
+ - 0 - 100 indicate a problem with local data (for example, not enough space to download, invalid permission to write to external storage directory)
+ - 100 - 200 indicate a connection issue such as not being able to reach the server
+ - 200 - 300 indicate a server-side error such as the requested resource not being found on the server or an internal server error

 ## Contributing